Contact your Town Chair – see “Towns” in the tabs at the top of the page

 - Democratic Election Inspectors must be named and available for each election district.
 Two inspectors are required at each polling place so, it is helpful if a number of alternate inspectors are enlisted to fill in when needed.
 It is also beneficial if the election inspector lives in the election district he or she is assigned to because they would be more likely to know the voters in that district.
 (Inspection duties are spelled out in a handbook and training is provided by the BOE.)

 - Arranging for a “ride to the polls”.
 Many voters are without transportation on voting days.
-Usually, drivers are recruited by the Committee Person and that fact is advertised with phone numbers to call just before Election Day.
+Committee Members recruit drivers and this is advertised via email and social media with phone numbers to call just before Election Day.
 Each Committee Person should see to it that no voter in his or her district fails to vote for failure to get a ride to the polls.
-The Committee Person should, where necessary, drive voters to the polls, even baby sit for a few minutes where child-tending chores are keeping the voter from voting.
+The Committee Person should, where necessary, drive voters to the polls.

 Notes on electioneering: